sewardlee337/finreportr/cran-comments.md

 ## Test environments
 * local ubuntu 18.04.4 LTS install, R 3.4.4
 * ubuntu 16.04.6 LTS (on travis-ci), R 4.0.0
+* win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs

+## Downstream dependencies
+There are currently no downstream dependencies.

+---

 # VERSION 1.0.1